Guide to our Curriculum

 The Cornerstones Curriculum is a creative and thematic approach to learning that is mapped to the new 2014 Primary National Curriculum to ensure comprehensive coverage of national expectations.
 Our inspiring curriculum is delivered through Imaginative Learning Projects (ILPs) which provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.

 Cornerstones has a rigorous essential skills framework that outlines the end of year expectations in all subjects.
-These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs and any gaps to be addressed.
+The essential skills and knowledge are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs and any gaps to be addressed.

 We use Cornerstones Curriculum as a resource to support teaching across the curriculum.